Sign in

 Fabio Capello is another famous Italian manager who was able to reach the 50 games milestone in the UEFA Champions League thanks to his spells at Milan, with whom he won the title in 1993-94.

-He also managed at Real Madrid, Roma and Juventus, totalling 86 games managed in the competition before quitting club work in 2007 for England National Team, where he managed until 2012.
+He also managed at Real Madrid, Roma, and Juventus, totalling 86 games managed in the competition before quitting club work in 2007 for the England National Team, where he managed until 2012.

 4. Marcello Lippi — 76 games